wojtkowiak/meteor-desktop/README.md

 `rebuildNativeNodeModules`|turn on or off recompiling native modules, [more](#native-modules-support) `webAppStartupTimeout`|amount of time after which the downloaded version is considered faulty if Meteor app did not start - [more](#hot-code-push-support)
 `exposeLocalFilesystem`|turns on or off local filesystem exposure over url alias, [more](#accessing-local-filesystem-in-meteor)
+`exposedModules`|array of module names, exposes any renderer modules in `Desktop.electron` space, i.e. list `webFrame` here to acess it via `Desktop.electron.webFrame` in Meteor project code
 `showWindowOnStartupDidComplete`|normally, main window appears after Chromes `did-stop-loading` event, set this to `true` if you want to depened on Meteor's `startupDidComplete` event
 `window`|production options for the main window - see [here](https://github.com/electron/electron/blob/master/docs/api/browser-window.md#new-browserwindowoptions)
 `windowDev`|development options for the main window, applied on top of production options